mattkrins/gfodder/README.md

 When you want to try something different, vote to end the game via the F1 menu.

 ## Notes:
-- Order system does not handle soup yet, but feel free to make one in freestyle mode to see how it works.
 - Loot Box (opened with order points) does nothing yet, just looks pretty.
+- The judge does not score on dirty plates, undercooked food or burnt food yet.
+The functionality is there but not entirely coded yet.

 ## Thanks to:
 - [GamingMad101](http://steamcommunity.com/id/GamingMad101/) for an excellent [map](https://github.com/mattkrins/gfodder/blob/master/content/maps/).